Ibbad-Shabbir/GOV-IT-CLASSES/README.md

 # ❓Difference between React and NEXT

-React and NEXT.JS is that React only works on Client side while for Server side rendering other libraries such as clerk were used but NEXT is a server side and client side renderer language where a person can render both the front-end and back-end material.
+React and NEXT.JS is that React only works on the Client side while for Server-side rendering other libraries such as clerk were used but NEXT is a server-side and client-side renderer language where a person can render both the front-end and back-end material.

 # ⎚ Basic Syntax